 “For reasons unknown, [they] left the other horses corralled on the waterless point where they died of thirst within view of the Colorado River, 2,000 feet below,” according to the state park’s brochure.

-The park also hosts dozens of miles of mountain biking and hiking trails.
+The park also hosts dozens of miles of mountain and hiking trails.
 The Intrepid Trail System is mostly used by mountain bikers, but hikers are welcome as well.
 There are also a few hiking-only trails including East and West Rim Trail, and the Big Horn Overlook Trail.

 Fun Fact: The park was also used for the final Grand Canyon scene in the 1991 film, Thelma & Louise.